clipperhouse/netlify/content/courtesy-to-be-wrong.md

 She had the courtesy to be wrong.

-In a traditional view, you might think a management team should aim to have fewer Jan’s – her belief didn’t work out – but most teams have a bigger problem.
+In a traditional view, you might think a management team should aim to have fewer Jan’s – her strategy didn’t work out! – but most teams have a bigger problem.

 ### Meet Carl